The future of automotive retail

 Predictions have been made about the ‘death of the in-person dealership’ since the internet’s launch in the early 1990s, and with more and more vehicle sales taking place online, that prediction seemed to be closer than ever to coming true.
 However, the appetite for online first has declined in favour of an omnichannel approach.
 Customers are now expecting both an excellent and convenient digital experience including virtual showrooms, followed by a positive forecourt experience provided by the dealer.
 Although customers are coming to retailers having visited online car sales platforms, they still want the reassurance of a test drive, vehicle inspection and knowledge of a salesperson, especially if looking to move to an EV.
 The online element is so important to set a good first impression, as well as the fact:

 “Millenials and Generation Z are more inclined to remotely interact with sales personnel and ultimately buy online.
-Such generations will represent the majority of buyers by 2025.”4
+Such generations will represent the majority of buyers by 2025.”2

 Strategies to help

-Studies have proven that 70% of buyers continue to see physical dealerships as a major sales touchpoint.5 This means that, despite the strength and popularity of online retail, an omnichannel approach, rather than going completely digital, is likely to be most effective going forward.
+Studies have proven that 70% of buyers continue to see physical dealerships as a major sales touchpoint.3 This means that, despite the strength and popularity of online retail, an omnichannel approach, rather than going completely digital, is likely to be most effective going forward.
 Retailers facing this moment of change, therefore, need to consider how best to merge online and in-person capabilities to complement each other rather than cause unwanted complexity.
-BI solutions that merge data sources to produce valuable insights and transferable goals are the best way to make that happen, providing simplified reporting capabilities and ensuring teams are better able to continue operating as a cohesive whole.
-By utilising data and technology, customer pain points in the car buying journey can be constantly monitored and alleviated.
 This must be supported by a high level of customer service for success.

 Strategies to help

-Trend #4: Evolving automotive retail strategies
+Trend #4: Evolving automotive retail industry strategies

 Strategies to help

-• Staying up to date with industry developments
+- Staying up to date with industry developments

-• Leveraging artificial intelligence (AI), machine-learning (ML) and cloud services to improve processes
+- Leveraging artificial intelligence (AI), machine-learning (ML) and cloud services to improve processes

-• Enhance customer experience, from making service appointments, handling warranty issues, expanding services and product offering to giving individuals a bespoke buying experience
+- Enhance customer experience, from making service appointments, handling warranty issues, expanding services and product offering to giving individuals a bespoke buying experience

-• Developing partnerships with new brands while strengthening existing ones
+- Developing partnerships with new brands while strengthening existing ones

 Trend #5: New revenue streams